rach0022/tundra/README.md

 - [x] add tiny$hell to this project (hosted for offline use)
 - [x] (optional) get google fonts for this project (rokkit and Rubik)
 - [x] select a colour scheme to use through the app (in /res/sass/_variables.scss)
+- [ ] check session storage to make sure it is saving properly
+- [ ] change original build cards function to append all profiles to the curerntProfiles instead of overwritting

 #### Project Details:
 - [ ] This app will let you create a Cordova app that will run on both Android and iOS.
 The core JavaScript that we use will be the same for both versions.
 However, there may be a few script and style things that are different between the two platforms.
 We will use the merge folder to handle these differences.